-The Company recognises a liability and an expense for bonuses based on a formula that takes into consideration the profit attributable to the Company's shareholders after certain adjustments.
+When applicable, the Company recognises a liability and an expense for bonuses based on a formula that takes into consideration the profit attributable to the Company's shareholders after certain adjustments.
 The Company recognises a provision where contractually obliged or where there is a past practice that has created a constructive obligation.